 From Year 7, proficiency in basic numeracy and written algorithms is a priority.
-Emphasis is also placed on the development of problem solving techniques appropriate to the individuals' level of mathematics attainment.
+Emphasis is also placed on the development of problem solving techniques appropriate to an individual's level of mathematics attainment, with and without the use of technology.
+These learnings also develop an understanding of the role of mathematics in life and society, and its place in the development of big ideas.
+At Year 10 level student learning is focused on the pathway to their chosen VCE Mathematics.